Skip to main content

 Shared Tasks

-Shared task lists in the family account
+Shared task lists in the Family Account

-Shares in mailbox
+Sharing in mailbox

-Creating a task folder in the family account
+Creating a task folder in the Family Account

-Permissions for task folders
+Setting permissions for task folders

-• Author: read, write, and delete permissions
+• Author: permission to read, write, and delete

-• Editor: read and write permissions
+• Editor: permission to read and write

 • Viewer: read-only access